 '''

 config

 Welcome to the Opengear interactive config shell.
 Type ? or help for help.

 // Move to the user entity

-'''

-'''

 config: user

 config(user): help add

 Add a new item for entity user.

 The add command requires a unique value to identify the record.

 This will be used for the username field.

 Description for the item:

 Retrieve and update information for a specific user.

 // Create the new user

 config(user): add matt

 config(user matt): show

 Entity user item matt

 description

 // Session continues here:

 enabled true

+false

 no password

-false

 password (required)

-ssh_password_enabled true
+ssh password enabled true

-username matt

-groups (array)

-// Fill out some fields

-config(user matt): password topsecretpassword

-config(user matt): description scrum master

-config(user matt): show

-Entity user item matt

 '''